Greensie/Codewars/README.md

-Space to store mostly my old codewars resolutions and probably the future one's :)
+Space to store mostly my old codewars solutions and probably the future one's :)